gitlab-freedesktop-mirrors/libxrandr/README.md

 libXrandr - X Resize, Rotate and Reflection extension library
 --------------------------------------------------------------

+libXrandr is the libX11-based library for the X Resize, Rotate and Reflection (RandR) extension.

 All questions regarding this software should be directed at the Xorg mailing list: